 However, Cordoba, Rosario, Salta, Mendoza, Bariloche, and Mar Del Plata are cities that expats call home (at least for a while).

 Buenos Aires can be a busy city – just head downtown at midday – and many people prefer the less hectic lifestyles of Mendoza and Cordoba, for example.
-Both cities are beautiful and offer a slice of Argentine lifestyle you won’t find anywhere else in Argentina or South America.
+Both cities are beautiful and offer a slice of life in Argentina you won’t find anywhere else in Argentina or South America.
 Smaller cities like Salta and Bariloche are better for the outdoor-lover or someone who wants to get away from traffic.

 It’s my favourite place in Argentina and in my top 3 cities in the world, Buenos Aires is a fascinating, romantic, beautiful, exciting, frustrating, and surprising city and a place everyone should visit and enjoy.

 It’s also an underrated digital nomad city.
 However, Argentina has never really taken off as a digital nomad destination.
 If you’re willing to put up with some flaky internet, BA is a trendy place to spend live and work.
 There’s an entrepreneurial spirit in the country (especially Buenos Aires) and plenty of coworking spaces to meet like-minded people and get work done.

 There are also several coliving spaces in Buenos Aires.
 Coliving (in case you didn’t know) is where you’ve and work in a shared environment.
 Ideally suited to the location independent and nomad worker, the coliving arrangement is not my style but many people get a lot from these immersive spaces.